Mount Wellington (Tasmania): Broadcast tower

 Mount Wellington was selected by many broadcasters as the site of radio and television transmitters as it provides line-of-sight transmission to a large area of Hobart and surrounding districts.
 Two steel lattice towers were erected in 1960 to deliver television services to Tasmania, these being a 104m tower known as the Post Master General tower (PMG tower) and another owned by WIN Corporation, the latter still present today.
 The PMG tower faced significant issues with snow and ice, and in 1982 a radome was added to protect the tower's antennas.
-Planning for a replacement tower began in the late 1980s, and in 1993 plans were finalised for a new 131m concrete and steel tower to withstand the mountain's harsh weather conditions.

-Between 1994 and 1995, the new concrete and steel Broadcast Australia tower (NTA tower) was constructed, leading to the PMG tower being demolished in January 1997.
+Planning for a replacement tower began in the late 1980s, and in 1993 plans were finalised for a new 131m concrete and steel tower to withstand the mountain's harsh weather conditions.Between 1994 and 1995, the new concrete and steel Broadcast Australia tower (NTA tower) was constructed, leading to the PMG tower being demolished in January 1997.
 The NTA tower broadcasts all of Hobart's high-power FM radio stations, plus the digital TV services for ABC and SBS.
 It also has a small accommodation area at its base, with a kitchen and workshop area.
-The WIN tower broadcasts the digital TV services for Southern Cross, WIN Television, and Tasmanian Digital Television.
+The WIN tower broadcasts the digital TV services for Seven Network, Nine Tasmania, and 10 Tasmania.
 The site also contains some data links from local Hobart businesses.
 An amateur radio repeater is also installed on the mountain.